adityapandey77/AI-code-reviewer/README.md

 It can be useful for:

-*Students & Beginners – to get quick code feedback while learning.
+-Students & Beginners – to get quick code feedback while learning.

-*Developers – to catch mistakes before submitting code for team review.
+-Developers – to catch mistakes before submitting code for team review.

-*Teams – to automate part of the review process and save time.
+-Teams – to automate part of the review process and save time.

 🧩 **Key Highlights**

-*Full-Stack Implementation: Both backend and frontend included.
+-Full-Stack Implementation: Both backend and frontend included.

-*AI Integration: Uses an API key to connect with an AI model.
+-AI Integration: Uses an API key to connect with an AI model.

-*Real-Time Feedback: Developers get instant AI suggestions after submitting code.
+-Real-Time Feedback: Developers get instant AI suggestions after submitting code.

-*Scalable Design: Can be deployed on platforms like Vercel, Render, or Heroku.
+-Scalable Design: Can be deployed on platforms like Vercel, Render, or Heroku.

 ## ✨ **Features**
 - Paste code and get AI-based feedback.